-Apple will be launching a new product on the 12th of September, and the number 5 etched into the press release shows us it can be nothing less than the new iPhone 5.
+Apple will be launching a new product on the 12th of September, and the number 5 etched into the press release suggests it can be nothing less than the new iPhone 5.
 The rumor mill has been turning since May, offering details on the new smartphone.

-All the buzz around the new device shows that the industry has certain expectations:
+The buzz around the new device shows the industry has certain expectations:

 - Taller display